Affiliate links on Android Authority may earn us a commission. Learn more.

 Flat might be a positive if you’re looking for studio headphones because a “flat” frequency response curve doesn’t emphasize any part of the audible spectrum too much.

-“Thin” audio is usually audio that has very little bass and sub-bass notes, as is “dry” audio.
-Liquid sound usually has much bass, but it may not actually have perfectly reproduced instruments that are distinguishable enough from another to be called “detailed” or “analytic.”
+“Thin” audio is usually audio that has quiet bass and sub-bass, as is “dry” audio.
+Liquid sound usually has audible bass, but it may be a touch too loud to hear midrange and treble instrumentation clearly like you would with something that sounds “detailed” or “analytic.”

-Smooth is similar, but may also indicate there are no odd peaks in the frequency response curve of a product.
+Smooth is similar, but may also indicate no odd peaks in the frequency response curve of a product.

 “Peaky” audio, as the name implies, tends to be used for products with frequency response curves with peaks or valleys in odd places.
-These can then cause the listening experience to jar you suddenly with unexpectedly loud or quiet notes when nearby frequencies weren’t reproduced in such a manner.
-Of all the casual audio terms out there, this one tends to be the most consistent.
+These can create a jarring listening experience with unexpectedly loud or quiet notes when slightly higher or lower frequencies aren’t reproduced in such a manner.
+Of all the casual audio terms, this one tends to be the most consistent.

 When used to refer to dynamic range, or the difference between the loudest and most quiet parts, “energetic” implies a broad range.
 However, “fun” and “exciting” are far more subjective.
-They mean, for example, lots of bass, the ability of a speaker to get very loud overall, or even a particular case design.
+They mean, for example, emphasized bass output, the ability of a speaker to get very loud overall, or even a particular case design.

 Audio terms with actual meanings